S.M.A.R.T. Hard Disk Status¶

 SMART Capabilities¶

-The SMART Capabilities choice gives a report about features and tests the drive supports, as in this output:
+The SMART Capabilities choice gives a report about features and tests the drive supports.

 General SMART Values: